-Child Watch CAC does not discriminate against any client or prospective client because of race, religion, color, sex, national origin, disability, religion, age, or sexual orientation.
+Child Watch Counseling & Advocacy Center does not discriminate against any client or prospective client because of race, religion, color, sex, national origin, disability, religion, age, or sexual orientation.

 All programs and services are provided free of charge to child abuse victims and non-offending caretakers.
 Funding to implement all services are provided through grants, funding sources, fundraisers and individual, business and corporate donations.

 The CASA Program is an innovative program initiated by Superior Court Judge David W. Soukup in 1977.
 The CASA Project of McCracken was established in 1988 under the umbrella of the Child Watch Children's Advocacy Center.
 The CASA Program is a member of Kentucky CASA, Inc., and the National CASA Association.

 CASA volunteers work for the Family Court Judge as a fact finder, talking with all those involved in the case, gathering relevant facts and reporting them back to the court; a facilitator, assuring that those services to which a child is entitled are available to him; a monitor, being aware of all court orders and making certain those involved with the case are in compliance; and most importantly, an advocate, voicing their belief on what is in the child's "best interest".